VictorGranado/GeoTracker-v1.0/README.md

 ## Power Notes

-GeoScope is designed to be portable, so power stability is important.
+GeoTracker is designed to be portable, so power stability is important.

 Recommended power considerations: